-If Trump really wants economic fairness, it's not DACA he needs to reverse
+If Trump Really Wants Economic Fairness, It's Not DACA He Needs To Reverse

 Once again, the president has shown that the only people he won’t turn his back on are the hardcore nationalists who form the bulk of his declining base of support.

 President Trump declared in his acceptance speech at the Republican National Convention that he would “do everything in my power to protect our LGBT citizens.”
-Then, eight months into his presidency, he banned ban transgender people from the armed services.
+Then, eight months into his presidency, he announced a ban on transgender people from the armed services.

-He also repeatedly talked about his “love” for the DREAMERs, calling them “incredible kids.”
+He also repeatedly talked about his “love” for the Dreamers, calling them “incredible kids.”
 But on Tuesday, September 5, his administration issued a “talking points” memo that read, “The Department of Homeland Security urges DACA recipients to use the time remaining on their work authorizations to prepare for and arrange their departure from the United States….”

 Who will Trump betray next?

-While the ball is now in Congress’ court to pass legislation protecting the DREAMERs, we at the National Union of Healthcare Workers will continue to stand with them and our elected leaders in California, who are committed to resisting this heartless attempt by the president to tear families apart.
+While the ball is now in Congress’ court to pass legislation protecting the Dreamers, we at the National Union of Healthcare Workers will continue to stand with them and our elected leaders in California, who are committed to resisting this heartless attempt by the president to tear families apart.

 Earlier this year, we declared ourselves a sanctuary union.
 That means we’ll provide legal assistance to any of our families facing deportation and make defending our members from Trump’s deportation dragnet as high a priority as defending them from management retaliation.